carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 way.
 If we get -1 or 1 on some stage, return it.
 Otherwise return 0.

-8. Steps 1-6 describe all the possible cases, if we passed steps 1-6 and didn't get any conclusions, then invoke ``llvm_unreachable``, since it's quite unexpectable case.
+8. Steps 1-6 describe all the possible cases, if we passed steps 1-6 and didn't get any conclusions, then invoke ``llvm_unreachable``, since it's quite an unexpectable case.

 cmpValues(const Value*, const Value*)
 -------------------------------------
 Method that compares local values.

-This method gives us an answer on a very curious quesion: whether we could treat local values as equal, and which value is greater otherwise.
+This method gives us an answer to a very curious question: whether we could treat local values as equal, and which value is greater otherwise.
 It's better to start from example:

-Consider situation when we're looking at the same place in left function "*FL*" and in right function "*FR*".
-And every part of *left* place is equal to the corresponding part of *right* place, and (!) both parts use *Value* instances, for example:
+Consider the situation when we're looking at the same place in left function "*FL*" and in right function "*FR*".
+Every part of *left* place is equal to the corresponding part of *right* place, and (!) both parts use *Value* instances, for example:

 .. code-block:: text